tsangwpx/ml2048/README.md

     to stabilize policy update.

 00. Initially, 65536 transitions were fed into the network every epoch.
-    It took roughly 30 minutes to iterate 1k epoches on a recent mid-range machine with GPU.
+    It took roughly 30 minutes to iterate 1k epochs on a recent mid-range machine with GPU.
     Later, the number was doubled since the machine seemed unstressed. 😎

     The model was trained with at least 5B transitions,